mobimation/StoryMaker/README.md

-Storymaker, an Android app under development, is a social app for story telling / creation made up of text,voice,pictures and video.
+Storymaker, a Java based Android app under development, is a social app for story telling / creation made up of text,voice,pictures and video.
 Story telling here means describing something by means of assembling one or more of text, voice, video and still picture (the artifacts) into a playback sequence that represents a message or story.
 It can be described as a kind of "MMS on steroids" with several twists.